 Along with Cuba’s largest amusement park (Isla del Coco), and its best aquarium (Acuario Nacional), Havana has the Parque Maestranza (Bouncy castles, fairground rides and sweet snacks overlooking Havana Harbor) and Parque Lenin (A more ‘rustic’ playground rides, boats, a mini-rain and horses for rent)

 Cuba’s biggest resort has the largest stash of specifically tailored kids’ activities, including night time shows, organized sports, beach games and boat trips.

 The south coast’s southern gem is awash with economic Casas Particulares, an ideal opportunity for your kids to mix and mingle with Cuban families.
 Throw in an excellent beach (Playa Ancn), easily accessible snorkeling waters, and a profusion of pleasant pastoral activities (horseback riding is popular) and you’ve got the perfect non-resort family option.

 >>> Related Post – 7 of the Best Beach Toys

 Winter Holiday Beach Vacation

 Your trip to Cuba will be characterized by its people who are imaginative, joyful, unprejudiced, and are friends of joking and celebrating.
-While you are there, you won?t want to miss the carnivals, charangas, the parrandas, the countryside parties and the patron saint?s days.
+When there make sure you do not miss the carnivals, the countryside parties, and the patron saint’s days.

 Thank you for taking the time to read this post.